-The hearth was in pre- and early-medieval times the Holy of holies, the heart of the family.
+The hearth was in pre- and early-medieval times the holy of holies, the heart of the family.
 Where you would lay back and groove.
-Groove on the sound of the rain on the thatched roof.
-Or, the sound of the sea at your feet below.
+Groove on the sound of the endless rains on the thatched roof, or on the sound of the sea water at your feet below.
 Sloshing against the grassy slopes of your house platform.
 A place that was warm and soulful.
 Filled with good spirits and minds.
-But how did those early Frisians manage to keep the evil spirits, creatures and sickness at bay?
-How did they protect their yards and houses?
-Well, dig this: they did it with grooves.
+But how did those early Frisians manage to keep evil spirits, creatures and sickness at bay?
+How did they protect their yards and houses from this darkness?
+Well, dig this.
+They did it with grooves.

 The second-century Roman historian Tacitus wrote about the religious, pagan practices of the Germanic tribes in general.
-For example, that the people did not depict their gods as humans, and that they worshiped their gods in open-air somewhere at an open spot in a forest.
+For example, that the people did not depict their idols as humans, and that they worshiped their gods in open-air somewhere at a lo, an open spot in a forest (Van Renswoude 2021).
 Women could be fortune-tellers and could possess the gift of prophecy.
 Casting lots and human sacrifice was also part of Germanic rituals.
-White horses, living ‘freely’ in the woods, could warn people and could predict future events.
-There is very limited information about the gods the Frisians (both the Frisii and the Frisiavones) worshiped.
-Several names of gods and matres we do know, but basically here our knowledge ends.
+White horses, living ‘freely’ in the woods, could warn people, and could predict future events.
+There is very limited information about the gods the Frisians worshiped, both the Frisii and the Frisiavones.
+Several names of idols and matres we do know, but basically here our knowledge ends.

 “To the goddess Hludana, the fishing contractors, when Quintus Valerius Secundus acted as tenant, fulfilled their vow willingly and deservedly”